asciinema/asciinema-player/src/parser/README.md

 - `input` - iterable of terminal reads (individual key presses), where each item is a 2 element array, containing read time (in seconds) and a character that was read from keyboard,
-- `breakpoints` - iterable of breakpoints, where each item is either a number representing breakpoint time (in seconds), or a 2 element array, containing breakpoint time and breakpoint label (string).
+- `markers` - iterable of markers, where each item is either a number representing marker time (in seconds), or a 2 element array, containing marker time and marker label (string).

 Example recording in its internal representation: